slightlytyler/nolan/readme.md

 Departments are linked to faculty.
 You can select Faculty from the department pages, or you can select a deparment for each faculty memeber.

-    @idea Faculty Pages are a template away, if we can solve the data gathering issue.

 #### Ministry

 Ministry is the almost the same as Department, with different connection post type.